 If you know of Jeff Buckley at all then, you will know why we are here today.

-In 1994, Jeff Buckley released his debut album called, “Grace”.
+In 1994, Jeff Buckley released his debut album called Grace.
 He and his band toured for a year and half in support of this record.
 One hot summer night, he went for a night swim in a shipping canal near where he was playing.
 A passing tugboat’s wake pulled him under and he drowned.
 He had not consumed any drugs nor alcohol.
 His death was not a suicide.
-His death was simply an accident…a misadventure, as it were.
+His death was simply an accident…a misadventure.
 And, just like that, Jeff Buckley’s light was extinguished.
-What is left to remember him by is that one album, along with the video recordings of him singing those songs.
-Oh yes, that, and the unfathomable sense of loss for what might have been if he had lived.
+What we have left to remember him by is that one album, along with the video recordings of him singing those songs.
+Oh yes, that and the unfathomable sense of loss for what might have been if he had lived.

 Jeff Buckley is best known for his cover of the Leonard Cohen classic, “Hallelujah”.
-I can give you a bit of a hint and tell you now that, as our musical countdown winds down and approaches its conclusion, you will see and hear from Jeff Buckley again.
-For now, we celebrate the man and his music with the title track from his only album, “Grace”.
-The song, “Grace”, is about the power of being loved and how that fills you with the courage needed to face your greatest fears; including, death.
-The performance you are about to see is noteworthy for the contrasts between the silence that opens the song, the incredible intensity of the actual song and then, again, the silence at the end when the announcer signs off of the show with barely a word of recognition for the amazing, draining spectacle that she just witnessed.
+I can give you a bit of a hint and tell you that as our musical countdown winds down and approaches its conclusion, you will see and hear from Jeff Buckley again.
+For now, we celebrate the man and his music with the title track from his only album Grace.
+The song “Grace” is about the power of being loved and how that fills you with the courage needed to face your greatest fears, including death.
+The performance you are about to see is noteworthy for the contrasts between the silence that opens the song, the incredible intensity of the actual song and then, again, the silence at the end when the announcer signs off of the show with barely a word of recognition for the amazingly draining spectacle that she just witnessed.

 Thanks to KEXP for supporting great music and for helping to inspire the writing of this post. a link to their website can be found here.